Nepsoul/markrepo-test/test.md

 # 🔥 TEJ Pre-Bootcamp

-### Course material

 - We will follow the fullstack academy curriculum
 - In this curriculum, we mainly focus in fundamental of javascript

-## How to start
+## How to

-<h2>1.
-Sign up to the course materials:</h2>
+<h3>1.
+Get access to the course materials:</h3>

-- Sign up to Bootcamp Prep: go to https://www.fullstackacademy.com/bootcamp-prep-online, fill in your first name, last name, email, phone number, zip code (please put the value ‘11111’)
+- Sign up: go to https://www.fullstackacademy.com/bootcamp-prep-online, fill in your first name, last name, email, phone number, zip code (please put the value ‘11111’)
 - how to login: https://welcome.fullstackacademy.com

 ---

-<details><summary><h2 style="display:inline">2.
-Sample Calander for Pre-Bootcamp</h2></summary>
+<details><summary><h3 style="display:inline">2.
+Create Calendar for study plan</h3></summary>

-- This is a sample calander for the pre-bootcamp.
+- This is a sample calendar for the pre-bootcamp.
 You can use this template to create your own customized study schedule.

 - Recommended Study Plan: Dedicate at least 4 hours per day to each topic: 2 hours for watching lecture videos and 2 hours for practicing exercises.
 By following this plan, you can complete all exercises in approximately 13 days (2 weeks).

 - Alternative Study Plan-1 (2 Hours Per Day): If you can only commit to 2 hours daily, allocate one day for understanding the lecture videos and the next day for practicing exercises.
 In this case, you will need around 26 days(approximately 1 month) to finish all exercises.

-- WAlternative Study Plan-2 (1 Day Per Week): If you prefer studying one day per week, dedicate 4 hours on that day.
+- Alternative Study Plan-2 (1 Day Per Week): If you prefer studying one day per week, dedicate 4 hours on that day.
 With this approach, you can cover 1 topic per week, resulting in a total of 13 weeks(approximately 3 month) to complete the exercises.

 ## Suggested sample schedule